simetnicbr/simet-lmapd/README.simet-lmap.md

 ## event triggers of type 'startup'

-In IETF LMAP, the 'immediate' and 'startup' event trigger types are the same, and trigger on LMAPD start and SIGHUP/reload.
-SIMET-LMAPD changes this so that only the 'immediate' event type triggers at LMAPD start and also on SIGHUP/reload.
+In the upstream lmapd, the 'immediate' and 'startup' event trigger types are the same, and trigger on LMAPD start and SIGHUP/reload.  simet-lmapd changes this so that only the 'immediate' event type triggers at lmapd start and also on SIGHUP/reload.
 Event triggers of type 'startup' trigger just once (when LMAPD starts).

 ## JSON support

-Simet-lmapd has JSON as its primary serialization format for structured data, instead of XML, due to code-size concerns.
+simet-lmapd has JSON as its primary serialization format for structured data, instead of XML, due to code-size concerns.
 Features might be implemented initially only in JSON mode, and XML mode will be added should we get enough spare time or a strong indication that upstream is going to merge the resulting effort.

-## Extensions to IETF lmapd
+## Extensions to the upstream lmapd

 ### CLI